 Which reminds us… you may have seen Bury (as it’s known locally) star in the 2019 film The Personal Life of David Copperfield with Dev Patel and Tilda Swinton.
 Scenes were shot at Georgian Angel Hill where you can have an afternoon tea at The Angel Hotel.
 Dickens would actually stay at The Angel and would give readings of his work at the neighbouring Athenaeum.

 The Abbey of St Edmund was one of the richest and largest Benedictine monasteries in the country, but Henry VIII put paid to that.
 You can visit the Abbey ruins, wondering at Suffolk’s only cathedral, and walk the Abbey Gardens.

 With more Graded buildings than York, King’s Lynn was one of the country’s most important cities from the 13th century, rightly proud of its links with the Hanseatic League, and its museums, medieval merchants’ homes along cobbled streets and by the atmospheric quays on the River Great Ouse that lead to The Wash and North Sea.

 Don’t miss the 1683 Custom House, described by Pevsner as ‘one of the most perfect buildings ever built’, and the statue of explorer George Vancouver, the Georgian Hanse House, True’s Yard Museum, the Holy Trinity Guildhall or King’s Lynn Minster.

 Enjoy the delightful Lynn Museum, which tells the story of West Norfolk.
 Meet Horace the taxidermy tiger in reception!
 Be amazed by the Bronze Age timber circle known as ‘Sea Henge’, the museum’s stunning centrepiece.
 Learn about the people who meticulously crafted the timbers and study the marks left by their bronze axes.
 The Lynn Museum is open Tuesday to Saturday with free admission (prior booking needed).

-Nearby visit Castle Rising Castle, so good they named it twice, and, of course, Sandringham, private residence of our Royal family but open to the public when The Queen is not in residence.
+Nearby visit Castle Rising Castle, so good they named it twice, and, of course, Sandringham, private residence of our Royal family but open to the public when they are not in residence.
 The grounds and visitor centre are currently open.